6 Tips for Dry Camping

 1. Conserve water.

-This may seem like a basic concept, but it’s one of the most important considerations for dry camping.
-Without immediate access to fresh water to refill, you will need to self-manage your tanks to ensure you do not run out of water.
 Start by determining your tank capacity.
 This may be written on your tank, or it can be found in your specs list, outlined in your RV user manual.
 Once you know your tank capacity, you will have a better idea of how much water you have to work with.

 Be sure to arrive at a dry camping destination with a full fresh water tank.
 Plan ahead and never assume that your camping location or Harvest Hosts location has somewhere for you to fill your water.

 Next, you will need to conserve water for the duration of your dry camping stint.
-You may need to be more or less conservative, depending on the size of your fresh water tank and the length of time you plan to spend dry camping.
+You may need to be more or less conservative, depending on the size of your freshwater tank and the length of time you plan to spend dry camping.
 Keep showers short and consider turning off the water in between steps to save water.
 Wash and rinse dishes in a trickle of water, and do not leave the water running while brushing your teeth.
-These basic tips will help make you tank last longer.
+These basic tips will help make your tank last longer.

 In addition, keep an eye on your tank meters.
 These will tell you when your tank is three-fourths full, half full, one-fourth full, and empty.
 Adjust your water usage based on how much water you have used and how much more time you plan to camp before refilling water.